Hoe Avenue peace meeting: Aftermath

 The truce lasted until the outbreak of the crack cocaine turf wars in the early 1980s.
 A member of the Bronx gang crisis squad of the New York City Youth Services Agency, Eduardo Vincenti, known as "Spanish Eddie", worked to have every major gang in the Bronx sign a formal treaty and form a grand alliance to be called "The Family", which he hoped could be guided to become a force for good.
 Sixty-eight gangs had signed on when Vincenti and 10 other crisis squad members were suddenly reassigned to Brooklyn.
 He continued his efforts in the Bronx in his spare time, surviving being shot in the face trying to prevent a gun battle in the West Farms neighborhood.
 Bronx crisis squad members believed the shooting was orchestrated in response to his attempts to broker a treaty.

 With the truce, teenagers gathered more freely, and playground jams in the Bronx gave rise to hip-hop.

 Commemorations

 In 2011, a 40th anniversary commemoration was held at the Bronx River Art Center.
 Former members of the Ghetto Brothers and Black Panthers spoke to the New York Daily News in advance; Joseph Mpa of the Black Panthers noted the role of the truce in the rise of hip-hop.

 In June 2023, the intersection where "Black Benjie" was killed was renamed to Cornell "Black Benjie" Benjamin Way.

 In media

-The peace meeting inspired the gang summit in the 1979 film The Warriors.
+The peace meeting inspired the gang summit in the 1979 film The Warriors, and the subsequent 2024 musical concept album adaptation, Warriors.
 It appears in Flyin' Cut Sleeves, a documentary film by Rita Fecher and Henry Chalfant that was made in 1993 and released in 2009, and is the focus of Shan Nicholson's 2015 documentary Rubble Kings.